seanpringle/rela/README.md

 * A script explicitly calls `lib.collect()`

 The host application can decide which approach is best.
-The best GC for an embedded scripting language is the one you figure out how to avoid using at all.
+The best GC for an embedded scripting language is the one you figure out how to avoid using at all!

 ## Keywords